susanli2016/susanli2016.github.io/_posts/2017-05-08-brfss-data.md

 ### Research quesion 4:

-Is there any relation between smoking, drinking alcohol, cholesterol level, blood pressure, weight and stroke.
+Is there any relation between smoking, drinking alcohol, cholesterol level, blood pressure, weight and having a stroke?
 Eventually, I would like to see whether stroke can be predicted from the above mentioned variables.

 ## Part 3: Exploratory data analysis